JanKPeters/Sudoku-GUI-Solver/README.md

 # Instructions
 Click a box and hit the number on your keybaord to pencil in a number.
 To confirm that value press the ENTER key on that box.
 To delete a pencil in you can click DEL.
 Finally to solve the board press SPACE, sit back and watch the algorithm run.
+Press n to generate a new puzzle.

 # Puzzle generator
-In addition to the original solver "See video tutorial of TechwithTim" the gui now generates a random sudoku at start up.
+In addition to the original solver "See video tutorial from TechwithTim" the gui now generates a random sudoku at start up.
 When the Gui is loaded just press n key on the keyboard to generate a new sudoku puzzle and reset the game.

 !
 This generator is still a simple algorithm and does generate solvable puzzles but not necessarily unique puzzles.
 It does not check for unique rectangles "yet" !
 Still fun though.